puppetlabs/puppet-docs/source/pe/2.5/orchestration_usage.markdown

 ### Inventory

-The inventory action of the rpcutil plugin is wrapped to be available at a higher level as the mco inventory command.
+The `inventory` action of the rpcutil plugin is wrapped to be available at a higher level than the `mco inventory` command.
 This command returns facts and classes, among other information:

     peadmin@puppetmaster:~$ mco inventory agent.example.com